uhClxtch/uhClxtch/README.md

 - 👋 Hi, I’m @uhClxtch
 - 👀 I’m interested in ...
-Coding, tech, video games and animals
+Coding, animation, tech, video games and animals.
 - 🌱 I’m currently learning ...
-How to code, computer science
+How to code, computer science.
 - 💞️ I’m looking to collaborate on ...
-Twitch or Youtube
+Twitch or Youtube.
 - 📫 How to reach me ...
-Discord-uhClxtch#0001
+Discord-uhClxtch#0001.